Address50 N Wells St

 Exterior Finish:Limestone block quarried in Russellville, Alabama

-Ordinance Rooms:Four ordinance rooms (four-stage progressive) and six sealing
+Ordinance Rooms:Four instruction rooms (four-stage progressive) and six sealing rooms, and one baptistry

 Total Floor Area:54,000 square feet | 5,017 square meters

 The Nauvoo Illinois Temple stands on a high bluff overlooking a bend in the Mississippi River.
 The majestic building is a faithful reproduction of the original Nauvoo Temple built by settlers of the Church in the 1840s and destroyed by arson fire in 1848 and tornado-force winds in 1850.
 Featured on the grounds west of the temple is a handsome statue depicting Church founder Joseph Smith and brother Hyrum Smith on horseback; both were martyred in Carthage Jail during construction of the original temple.
 Nauvoo is rich in Church history and the destination of thousands of tourists each year.
 The temple operates an accelerated summer schedule to accommodate demand.
 Summer is also the season of the popular Nauvoo Pageant: A Tribute to Joseph Smith.

 Temple Arrival Center